abd-hussain/IslamMob-mobile/scripts/README.md

 ```bash
 chmod +x scripts/*.sh
 ```

+**Android build fails with "Value is null":**
+- This usually means the build number is too large
+- The unified format should prevent this issue
+- Both platforms now use the same Android-compatible format

 **Date format issues:**
 The scripts use standard Unix `date` command and should work on macOS and Linux.